piyushkothari561/Internet-store/README.md

 php it starts as ‘<?php’ .
 In this way we can add new pages to a website.

---Add a new form field to ‘add product’ form
+- Add a new form field to ‘add product’ form

 To add a new form field in any form, in our case it is Add